 The means for loading to the FPGA is currently highly-platform specific.
 Each substrate should have its own user guide.

-Kiwi can be supplied in source or binary form.
+Kiwi is available in source and precompiled binary form.

 Requirements:.
 You need a working dotnet environment (mono or Windows) on your machine including a C# compiler.
-It is also handy to have icarus Verilog and Verilator and SystemC.
+It is also handy to have Modelsim or Icarus Verilog and Verilator and SystemC.